Medical expert of the article

 Use Ipravent during pregnancy

-There is no information regarding the safety of using Ipraventa during pregnancy.
-The medicine is not prescribed in the 1st trimester.
-In the 2nd and 3rd trimesters, it can be used only in situations where the likely benefits for the woman are more expected than the risks of complications for the fetus.
+There is no information regarding the safety of Ipravent during pregnancy.
+The drug is not prescribed in the 1st trimester.
+In the 2nd and 3rd trimesters, it can be used only in situations where the probable benefit to the woman is more expected than the risks of complications for the fetus.

 Ipratropium bromide can be excreted in breast milk, which is why it is not used during breastfeeding.